dvla/dvla.github.io/content/posts/2023-08-calling-fakermaker-to-generate-numerous-objects/index.md

 ---
 author: "Tomos Griffiths"
-title: "Generating numerous FakerMaker objects in one call"
+title: "TiL: Generating numerous FakerMaker objects in one call"
 description: "Creating numerous FakerMaker objects and storing in an Array, in one call."
 draft: false
 date: 2023-08-22